 The ASB Bank Training Centre organizes professional training for employees in the field of banking and finance, symposia, seminars, roundtables and bank apprentice exams.

 The members of the Association of Serbian Banks are all banks operating in Serbia.
-The ASB is a member of the European Banking Federation (EBF), European Bank Training Network (EBTN), Banking Association for Central and Eastern Europe (BACEE), International Coordinating Council of Banking Associations in CIS, Central and Eastern Europe (International Banking Council –IBC), InterBalkan Forum of Bank Associations, and Commission on Banking Technology and Practice of the International Chamber of Commerce (ICC).
+The ASB is a member of the European Banking Federation (EBF), European Bank Training Network (EBTN), Banking Association for Central and Eastern Europe (BACEE), International Coordinating Council of Banking Associations in CIS, Central and Eastern Europe (International Banking Council –IBC), InterBalkan Forum of Bank Associations, and Commission on Banking Technology and Practice of the International Chamber of Commerce (ICC), as well as the Sustainable Banking Network (SBN).
 The ASB has an intense cooperation with numerous foreign institutions, banking associations, banks and the International Chamber of Commerce.

 Gathering the representatives of banks and the Association, there are 14 active ASB expert committees for: risk and capital management; foreign operations; retail operations; financial markets development; legal operations; accounting; taxation system; compliance function; digital banking; information technologies; payment system; education and HR; marketing and PR; security.